The University of Missouri College of Veterinary Medicine Has a Unique Curricula Structure.

 Do you remember any specifically challenging interview questions?

-One of my interviewers at the University of Missouri mentioned that I had played lacrosse in high school and asked me if I knew where the lacrosse hall of fame was located.
+One of my interviewers at the University of Missouri veterinary school mentioned that I had played lacrosse in high school and asked me if I knew where the lacrosse hall of fame was located.
 I had no idea, but I didn’t let it fluster me (I think it was a test to see if I could handle being caught off guard).

 What was your GPA (in undergraduate)?